Headache behind your eyes: Causes and treatment

 Schedule an examFind Eye Doctor

-In most cases, a headache behind the eyes is a type of referred pain — that is, pain that's perceived at a location other than the site where it originates.
+A headache behind the eyes is often a type of referred pain — that is, pain that's perceived at a location other than the site where it originates.
 Referred pain is common because of the body's network of interconnecting sensory nerves that supplies many different tissues.

-Green notes that one useful rule to keep in mind is that if the white portion of the eye (sclera) isn’t red and there are no visual complaints like blurred or distorted vision, it’s unlikely that the headache is related to an eye problem.
+Green says a general rule is that if there's no sign of red eyes and there are no visual complaints like blurred or distorted vision, it’s unlikely that the headache is related to an eye problem.

 Visual disturbances like flashing lights or halos around light sources that are known as migraine aura may precede the headache pain.
-However, the majority of migraine sufferers do not experience migraine aura.
+But the majority of migraine sufferers experience headache pain behind the right or left eye with no migraine aura.

 There also appears to be a strong genetic link for migraines, with 70% of sufferers reporting at least one close relative who also has a history of migraines.

 A cluster headache is a condition characterized by frequent attacks of short and extremely painful headaches.
 These cluster periods can last weeks or months, and are then followed by a remission period wherein no headaches occur for months or years.